-A new television commercial airing at the moment highlights the fact that wood stores carbon and that this is an environmental positive.Read more
+A recent television commercial highlights the fact that wood stores carbon and that this is an environmental positive.Read more

 Monday 11 July 2011

-In last weekends Sydney Morning Herald Spectrum there was an interesting article about the ethics and aesthetics of wood that we thought was particularly relevant given all the recent debate about carbon pricing.
+In the weekend Sydney Morning Herald Spectrum there was an interesting article about the ethics and aesthetics of wood that we thought was particularly relevant given all the recent debate about carbon pricing.